artOfSoftware/onty-webmail-seleniumTest-dotnet/README.md

 1. Open ``Test Expolrer`` tool window in Visual Studio, and click ``Run All``

+NOTES:
-NOTE: _Occasionally, a message that a FireFox plugin has crashed may be displayed.
+1. _Occasionally, a message that a FireFox plugin has crashed may be displayed.
    This does not seem to affect the test results.
 Just click "close" after the test finisies running.
 I don't know how to make the message not appear.
    If anyone knows how to fix it, please tell me.
 Thanks._
+2. _The WebDriver executables sometimes stay running in memory after the test completes.
+   This is a deficiency of WebDriver.
+The test calls driver.Quit() whether test passes or fails, but every now and again you may find leftover processes._

 ## Implemented tests